jack-and-rozz/speculative_sampling/scripts/dataset/twitterv3/README.md

 ```

-## 4. (if necessary) filter conversations by their length, whether they were made by bots, etc. This step requires to run 1) ./profile/gather_profile.sh, 2) python profile/preprocess_description.py, and 3) ./profile/save_bot_uids.sh to list up the IDs bots.
+### 4. (if necessary) filter conversations by their length, whether they were made by bots, etc.
 ```
 #### Ja data
 python scripts/dataset/twitterv3/filter_dialogs.py \